US Orders Only: $9.95 Flat Rate

 Weeds Around Buildings and Structures

 Weeds pile up and grow next to buildings and structures.
-Look outside your house and see where they grow and place them around your structures.
-The weeds can be purchased commercially from several hobby manufacturers or you can make your own.
+Look outside your house, see where they grow, and place them around your structures.
+The weeds can be purchased commercially from several hobby manufacturers or make your own.
 Remember that weeds look different depending on the location you model.
-Some are bright green, dark green, light brown when they dry out later in the summer.
-Some even have yellow, or purple or whatever color flowers on them.
-The flowers can be made by applying the applicable paint to the weed material.
+Some are bright green, dark green, and light brown when they dry out later in the summer.
+Some even have yellow, purple, or whatever color flowers on them.
+The flowers can be made by applying paint to the weed material.
 I stress again, do not overdo it.
-It you look at a field or weeds, you can see the hint of color from the flowers (unless you making sunflowers or fields of lavender).
-Tall grasses can be made from the bristles of old paint brushes.
-Head down to the local Arts and Craft Store near you where they sell dried flowers for arrangements.
-There are many dried flowers you can use parts of to model weeds on your layout.
+If you look at a field of weeds, you can see the hint of color from the flowers (unless you are making sunflowers or fields of lavender).
+Tall grasses can be made from the bristles of old paintbrushes.
+Local Arts and Crafts stores near you might sell dried flowers for arrangements.
+Parts of these dried flowers can be used to model weeds on your layout.

 Stuff Around Buildings

 We are all guilty of it.
 Collecting stuff and having it sit around the house or building.
-The stuff could be old cars, parts of cars, oil drums, left over lumber from some past project, piles of weeds or even weeds next to the buildings, that old rusty refrigerator or stove you replaced, cans, bottles, newspapers….
+The stuff could be old cars, parts of cars, oil drums, leftover lumber from some past project, piles of weeds or even weeds next to the buildings, that old rusty refrigerator or stove you replaced, cans, bottles, and newspapers.
 You get the point.
-Take a walk around your house and town and see what we just leave on the ground.
-If you want the appearance that people live on your layout, put “Stuff” out to weather and rust.
+Walk around your house and town and see what we leave on the ground.
+If you want the appearance that people live on your layout, put “Stuff” out to weather and rust .

 Roofs

 As we generally look down on our layouts from above, make sure that you pay attention to the roofs.
-Roofs age and leak over the years which is indicated by patch repairs to tar paper, metal roofs and shingles that look newer than the surrounding areas.
+Roofs age and leak over the years, indicated by patch repairs to tar paper, metal roofs, and shingles that look newer than the surrounding areas.
 Also, maybe the neighbor kids threw something on the roof like a ball.
 How about a television (TV) antenna?
-Cable TV may not have been around when your model was built, but maybe a TV antenna was.
+Cable TV may not have been around when your model was built, but maybe a TV antenna was..

 Signs on Buildings

-There are many companies that offer decals or cardstock signs or you can even make your own.
-Take a look at photos of building from the era you model.
+Many companies offer decals or cardstock signs, or you can make your own.
+Take a look at photos of buildings from the era you model.
 Notice the signs.
-There were everywhere and in every condition to “just put up” to “been there for years and can barely read the sign”.
+They were everywhere and in every condition to “just put up” to “been there for years and can barely read the sign.”.

 Out Buildings and Support Buildings/Structures.